briantanabe/project-log/projects/sour candy/Sour Candy Part 1.md

 **Cornstarch Gummy:** The cornstarch test was actually really quite close in terms of the texture, which was very surprising given all of the mistakes I made.
 It was still sticky, but way less than the gelatin.
 It (unsurprisingly) tasted like cornstarch given that I forgot to boil it, but otherwise I was really impressed with how it came out.
 I will be moving forward with cornstarch based recipes in the near future given how close this was to real sour patch kids in terms of texture.
 I think next steps would involve using Everclear instead of vodka to better desiccate the surface, as well as refining the recipe.

 ## Reflection
 Between making the gels and taste testing them, I had totally forgotten that cornstarch wasn't reflected in any of the recipes that we saw.
-It turned out so much better that I'm definitely going to move forward with it as the gelling agent
+It turned out so much better that I'm definitely going to move forward with it as the gelling agent.
+I'm super excited about this, as I actually haven't found a single recipe online that doesn't use gelatin or pectin.
+Some other notes on things to remember next time around are bulleted below:

 - I should have calculated easier measurements to use beforehand so I could do things a bit more smoothly in the kitchen
 - I should just run with one recipe at a time and try different concentrations, it was way too hard to keep track of multiple recipes